helenaciviccenterboard/helenaciviccenterboard.github.io/README.md

 You can update most of the pages on the board site by editing them on [GitHub](https://github.com/helenaciviccenterboard/helenaciviccenterboard.github.io).
 Find the page you want to edit and then click on the :pencil2: icon.
 Once done editing, add a commit message at the bottom of the page and commit your changes.
 They are now live!

 Of course, you need write privileges to this repository to commit.
-First, create a [GitHub account](https://github.com/join) and then request access to the [HCCB organization](https://github.com/helenaciviccenterboard).
+First, create a [GitHub account](https://github.com/join) and then request access to the [helenaciviccenterboard](https://github.com/helenaciviccenterboard) organization.

 ### Updating personnel